abdelhalimresu/job-offers/README.md

 - Views : Process incoming requests and return responses
 - Models : contain the essential fields and behaviors of the data being stored.
 - Authentication & permissions classes: define and restrict access to the API resources.
-- Deployment using docker & Kubernets.
+- Deployment using docker & Kubernetes.

 ### Goal